-Animal Medicines Australia looks forward to further engagement with the Government regarding packaging waste management in Australia.
+Animal Medicines Australia is looks forward to further engagement with the Government regarding packaging waste management in Australia.

-- Veterinary medicines are crucial tools used by veterinarians to support the health, welfare and wellbeing of livestock, pets, and other animals under human care. - Packaging regulations should consider and accommodate unique circumstances for specialty supply chains, including the animal health sector, with specific regulatory and product stability requirements (particularly fragile, light-sensitive and temperature-sensitive products and low volume product lines with global supply chains).
+- Veterinary medicines are crucial tools used by veterinarians to support the health, welfare and wellbeing of livestock, pets, and other animals under human care. - Packaging regulations should consider and accommodate unique circumstances for specialty supply chains, including the animal health sector, with specific regulatory and product stability requirements (particularly fragile, light-sensitive and temperature-sensitive products and low volume product lines with global supply chains). - National consistency should be prioritised. - Consideration of global requirements and supply chains is essential.